solliancenet/azure-synapse-analytics-day/01-explore-data-lake.md

     >
     > Here, we use WITH to define the columns in the files.
 You must use WITH when using a bulk rowset (OPENROWSET) in the FROM clause.
 Also, defining the columns enables you to select and filter the values within.

-## Task 2 - Explore the data lake with Azure Synapse Spark
+## Task 2 - Explore the Data Lake with Azure Synapse Spark

 1. Navigate to the `Data` hub, browse to the data lake storage account folder `wwi/factsale-parquet/2012/Q1/InvoiceDateKey=2012-01-01`, then right-click the Parquet file and select `New notebook->Load Data frame`